raine/Lolgato/README.md

 - Automatically turn lights on and off based on camera activity
 - Turn lights off when locking your Mac
 - Sync light temperature with macOS Night Shift
-- Run Apple Shortcuts when lights turn on or off
+- Run Apple Shortcuts when camera turns on or off
 - Global keyboard shortcuts:
   - Toggle lights on and off
   - Toggle Night Shift synchronization